HeapSpace/vdb2016/content/speakers/index.md

     url: ''
     photo: 'user.png'
     company: 'New and rising'
+    talk:
+      -
-    talk: 'MVVM with Android Databinding in Practice'
+        title: 'MVVM with Android Databinding in Practice'
+        type: 'talk'
     tags:
       - android
   -